USCGC Tampa (WPG-48): World War II service

 Three minutes after Dorchester had been struck, her master ordered her abandoned.
 As the ship went down, four Army chaplains gave up their life jackets to soldiers who had none to ensure the survival of others at the expense of themselves.
 Meanwhile, Escanaba and Comanche searched for U-223, while Tampa escorted Lutz and Biscaya to Skovfjord before returning to assist in the hunt for survivors.
 Tampa subsequently searched for survivors on the 4th, but sighted only numerous bodies; two swamped lifeboats manned only by corpses; and seven life rafts.
 She found no signs of life before she returned to Narsarssuak on 6 February.

 Tampa resumed convoy operations, performing local escort in the Greenland area for the remainder of February 1943.
 She continued these operations through the spring.
 On 12 June 1943, she departed Narsarssuak with four other escorts, escorting a three-ship convoy for Argentia.
 The next day, at 0508, she observed smoke on the horizon, and received a report that Escanaba was afire.
 In fact, Escanaba had been blown to bits by an explosion of undetermined origin.
-Only three survivors were picked up by Raritan (WYT-93), and one of these died.
+Only three survivors were picked up by USCGC Raritan, and one of these died.
 The other two could not explain what had destroyed their ship.

 Tampa escorted convoys for the remainder of 1943 before returning to Boston on the last day of the year for an overhaul which extended through January 1944.
 She resumed convoy escort operations in the North Atlantic, between Boston and Greenland—primarily in the Argentia and Narsarssuak vicinities—and continued the task through 1944 and into 1945.

 Post war service and fate

-With the cessation of hostilities in Europe in May 1945, Tampa resumed ice patrols off the Grand Banks in June through August, alternating with Modoc (WPG-46) and Mojave (WPG-47).
+With the cessation of hostilities in Europe in May 1945, Tampa resumed ice patrols off the Grand Banks in June through August, alternating with USCGC Modoc and USCGC Mojave.
 Leaving Argentia on 6 September 1945, less than a month after the war against Japan ended, Tampa operated between there and Boston, receiving a 30-day availability at the Coast Guard yard in Boston in November and December.

 Tampa subsequently cruised on North Atlantic ice patrol duties into August 1946.
 She was decommissioned on 1 February 1947.
 The former Tampa was turned over to the Maritime Commission's War Shipping Administration which sold her to Charles M. Barnett, Jr., on 22 September 1947.

 The name was taken on 27 May 1947 by the former USCGC Saranac of 1930 that had served during the war as HMS Banff (Y 43) and later as the Coast Guard's Sebec commissioned Tampa (WPG-164).